atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     dds_sleepfor (DDS_SECS (1));

 .. note::
-    As mentioned in the previous paragraph, there are alternatives for this sleep and sleeping really isn't recommended.
+    As mentioned in the previous paragraph, sleeping isn't really recommended.
+See :ref:`Hello Quick World <HelloQuickWorld>`
+    example for an alternative.

 Now, we need to decide what data to send.
 ::